© Unofficial Royalty 2024

 July 25, 1938 – Death of Prince Franz I of Liechtenstein in Valtice, Czechoslovakia, now in the Czech Republic; buried in the New Crypt of the Princely Mausoleum on the grounds of the Church of the Nativity of the Virgin Mary, in Vranov, near Brno, in Czechoslovakia, now in the Czech Republic

 In 1914, Franz met Elisabeth von Gutmann, the widow of the Hungarian Baron Géza Erős of Bethlenfalva, at a gala for the Relief Fund for Soldiers.
-The couple wanted to marry in 1919 but Franz’s brother Johann II, Prince of Liechtenstein refused to give his consent to the marriage because of Elsa’s lower social status and her Jewish background, although she had converted to Catholicism before her first marriage.
+The couple wanted to marry in 1919 but Franz’s brother Johann II, Prince of Liechtenstein refused to consent to the marriage because of Elsa’s lower social status and Jewish background, although she had converted to Catholicism before her first marriage.
 Elsa and Franz secretly married Elsa in 1919, and that same year, Pope Benedict XV received the couple at the Vatican.
-Johann II died in 1929, and as he was unmarried with no children, his only brother succeeded to the throne as Franz I, Prince of Liechtenstein.
-Now that Franz was Sovereign Prince, he could officially marry Elsa.
+Johann II died in 1929, and as he was unmarried with no children, his only brother succeeded as Franz I, Prince of Liechtenstein.
+Now that Franz was the Sovereign Prince, he could officially marry Elsa.
 Their marriage was childless and upon Franz’s death, he was succeeded by his great-nephew, Franz Josef II, Prince of Liechtenstein.

 Unofficial Royalty: Prince Franz I of Liechtenstein